 He Who is Without Sin (2020)

-The award-winning film is a psychological-suspense thriller bordering on sexual exploitation, mania, and self-glorification.
+He Who is Without Sin is a psychological suspense thriller bordering on sexual exploitation, mania, and self-glorification.
 Again, another provocative film with homosexual teasing, and mind-fuck.
 It stars Enzo Pineda as a manipulative broadcaster and Elijah Canlas as an impressionable student.

 The Dance of Two Left Feet (2011)

 Ang Pagsayaw ng Dalawang Kaliwang Paa involves two young students (Enzo Pineda and Paolo Avelino).
-Both young men got into dancing as a result of a teacher inviting them to join a project.
-What started out as a ‘fleeting’ friendship turned serious when one of the boys started having romantic thoughts.
+Both young men got into dancing when a teacher invited them to join a project.
+What started as a ‘fleeting’ friendship turned serious when one of the boys started having romantic thoughts.
+The film is written and directed by Alvin Yapan and was a big winner at the Philippines’ URIAN awards

-There are two Pinoy gay films on GagaOOLala that are worth watching: 4 Days and Born Beautiful.
+Two Pinoy gay films on GagaOOLala are worth watching: 4 Days and Born Beautiful.

 Our rating is on a scale of 1-5, with 5 being the best.
 The criteria are based on (1) entertainment and re-watchable value, (2) story, and (3) acting & character delineation.
 Finally, (4) directing & technicalities (editing, music, cinematography, costume design, OST).